IthacaResearch/ithacaresearch.github.io/category/how-it-works.md

 **Can you provide further details about the strategies' inner workings?**<br>
 We cannot provide the source code of the strategies.
 However, we can provide the references (our own research notebooks, papers, books, websites) that have inspired the creation of a specific strategy upon request.

+**I'd like to paper-trade the strategies for some time, do you offer a test period?**<br>
+Yes, you can receive free updates from the strategies for up to three months before deciding whether or not to subscribe.

 **Can a strategy be customized to satisfy specific needs?**<br>
 Yes, please contact us at <info@ithacainvestments.org>